tversteeg/registers.nvim/README.md

 let g:registers_return_symbol = "\n" "'⏎' by default
 let g:registers_tab_symbol = "\t" "'·' by default
 let g:registers_space_symbol = "." "' ' by default
-let g:registers_register_key_sleep = 1 "0 by default, seconds to wait before closing the window when a register key is pressed let g:registers_show_empty_registers = 0 "1 by default, an additional line with the registers without content let g:registers_trim_whitespace = 0 "1 by default, don't show whitespace at the begin and end of the registers
+let g:registers_delay = 500 "0 by default, milliseconds to wait before opening the popup window let g:registers_register_key_sleep = 1 "0 by default, seconds to wait before closing the window when a register key is pressed let g:registers_show_empty_registers = 0 "1 by default, an additional line with the registers without content let g:registers_trim_whitespace = 0 "1 by default, don't show whitespace at the begin and end of the registers